In This Article

 Your Evidence File Will Tell the Story of Your Accident and Injury

 To ensure the at-fault party is held financially accountable for your accident and resulting injuries, your lawyer will build a solid evidence file.
-It will contain:
+It will contain:- Medical records and bills that document the cause and costs of your injuries

 - Employment and salary records that prove the value of your lost wages